vtexdocs/dev-portal-content/docs/release-notes/2024-12-20-new-sponsored-count-parameter.md

 To fix it, follow these steps:

 1. Go to the file where you are using the `ClientManyProducts` fragment, and add the missing `sponsoredCount` parameter.
+For example:

     ```ts mark=8
     import { gql } from "@faststore/core/api";